Antozamm/1week4/kafkaPjkt1/readme.md

 Among the other the url of the broker and the topic to assign the data to.

 Now I have that the connector from the database to Kafka acts as producer.

+#### Check the Connectors

+Each connector is a process that run in a JVM.
+To check which connectors are running use:
+`curl -s localhost:8083/connectors`

+At this point I have the following connector running:
+`["test-source-sqlite-jdbc-autoincrement"]`

 What I need now is a consumer to get the data out of Kafka.